 Do you stay away from generic foods or store brand products because you believe generic products are inferior?
 Do you wonder where the food comes from?
-Is it ok?
-Some consumers we spoke to said they never buy the generic version of a product since they just assumed it was of lesser quality.
-So we decided to do some research of our own on generic vs name brand foods.
-We tested a few of our easy dinner recipes to compare the national brand products against the store brand product and also looked at the savings at the register.
+Or do you wonder if the food is as healthy?
+In the generic vs name-brand foods debate, some consumers we spoke to said they never buy the generic version of a product.
+The assumption is generic products are of lower quality.
+So we decided to do some research of our own on generic vs name-brand foods.
+We tested some of our easy dinner recipes to compare the national brand products against the store brand product.
+We also looked at the savings at the register.

-In fact, The Dinner Daily was recently featured on NECN’s “Money Saving Mondays” to talk about this topic Click Here to see this video.
+The Dinner Daily was previously featured on NECN’s “Money Saving Mondays” to talk about this topic Click Here to see this video.

 So what do generic foods save you?

-As we discuss in the NECN segment, generic foods generally represent a cost savings of anywhere from 25% to 30% over the name brand counterpart.
-You might think “it’s just 50 cents or a dollar cheaper, what’s the big deal?”
-Well, when you are filling your whole cart with groceries and are buying a lot of items each and every week, that 50 cents times 50 items adds up.
+As we discuss in the NECN segment, generic foods generally represent a cost savings of anywhere from 25% to 30% over their name brand counterpart.
+You might think “it’s just 30, 40, 50 cents, or a dollar cheaper, what’s the big deal?”
+Well, when you are filling your whole cart with groceries, that 50 cents times 50 items add up.
 Consider this: saving money on groceries is often a game of volume.
 We know that by planning our customers’ menus around the store sales flyers each week AND by using products that are either on special or represent the best cost (i.e. the generic store brand), the savings adds up.

-Another interesting piece of information: generics are often made by that national brand, in the same plant, from the same farm, the same dairy etc, but just packaged in a less flashy way.
-We spoke to a long-time store manager for one of the major grocery store chains and we were told that most of their in-house brands are from nationally known brands, just packaged with the store label instead.
-Because the stores do not spend money on national advertising campaigns for these products, and the packaging is kept basic and simple, they can sell it for less.
-To put it in perspective, when you are buying a national brand product when there is a generic option available, you are essentially paying up to 30% more so you can have a different label on the product.
-When you think of it that way, most of us would not think its worth the extra cost if the quality is the same.
+Another interesting piece of information: generics are often made by that national brand.
+These generic products are made in the same plant, from the same farm, but just packaged in a less flashy way.
+We also spoke to a long-time store manager of a major grocery store chain and were told that most in-house brands are the nationally known brands.
+It is the same product, packaged with the store’s label.
+Because the stores do not spend money on national advertising campaigns for their products, and the packaging is kept basic, they can sell for less.
+To put it in perspective, when you are buying a national brand product when there is a generic option available, you are essentially paying up to 30% more for a pretty label.
+It hardly seems worth the extra cost.

-The key for most of us is how does the generic or store product taste or perform in a recipe?
-We purchased a whole series of different grocery items and tested them at home in some easy dinner recipes and also on their own, as in the case of peanut butter and coffee.
+For most of us, the real test for generic vs name brand products ultimately comes down to taste.
+We purchased a whole series of different grocery items and tested them in some easy dinner recipes.
+We also tested some ingredients on their own, such as peanut butter and coffee.

 The good news is in most cases there was no noticeable difference in taste or quality.
-This really is not surprising considering we know many of these products are from the same source, as noted above.
+This is not surprising considering we know many of these products are from the food manufacturer, as noted above.

-Specifically, we think there are a number of products where you can feel good about buying the store brand:
+Specifically, we think there are several products where you can feel good about buying the generic product or store brand:

 - SUGAR/FLOUR: they are processed and stored the exact same way.
 Sugar is sugar and flour is flour.
 The only difference between the store brand and the major brands is price and packaging.

-- FROZEN VEGGIES: given we often use frozen veggies (or fruit) in a recipe (ie casseroles, a stir fry, or slow cooker) and you are not tasting this ingredient in isolation, frozen veggies are a great choice for generics.
+- FROZEN VEGGIES: given we often use frozen veggies (or fruit) in a recipe (ie casseroles, a stir fry, slow cooker, or smoothies) and you are not tasting this ingredient in isolation, frozen veggies are a great choice for generics.

-- PEANUT BUTTER: We taste tested peanut butter with a bunch of kids across three different store brands.
+- PEANUT BUTTER: We taste-tested peanut butter with a bunch of kids across three different store brands.
 The result?
-None of the kids could tell the difference and a few actually preferred the store brand.
+None of the kids could tell the difference and a few preferred the store brand.

 - COFFEE: we tested 2 different store brand coffees for the popular Keurig machines against some of the more popular name brands.
 We even did this test for that first cup of coffee in the am (when that first sip is so so important!) and we did not note a significant difference.